simonporcher/COVID-19-Governments-Responses/README.md

 #### 3. The data is derived from the following sources:

-The coding of public health measures is based on cross-country information reported by the Assessment Capacities Project (ACAPS; https://www.acaps.org/covid19-government-measures-dataset), the International Institute for Democracy and Electoral Assistance (IDEA; https://www.idea.int/publications/catalogue/elections-and-covid-19) for elections and the United Nations Educational Scientific and Cultural Organization (UNESCO; https://en.unesco.org/covid19/educationresponse) for schools closures.
-For economic measures, the information comes from the IMF (https://www.imf.org/en/Topics/imf-and-covid19/Policy-Responses-to-COVID-19) and the International Growth Centre (https://www.theigc.org/covid-19/).
+The coding of public health measures is based on cross-country information reported by the Assessment Capacities Project (ACAPS), the International Institute for Democracy and Electoral Assistance (IDEA) for elections and the United Nations Educational Scientific and Cultural Organization (UNESCO) for schools closures.
+For economic measures, the information comes from the IMF and the International Growth Centre.

 Detailed country-level sources are  reported here: https://github.com/simonporcher/COVID-19-Governments-Responses/blob/master/Gov_Responses_Sources.xlsx